RuscherGerhard/mean-shift/readme.md

 5. cd <build/dir> and run make to build
 6. usage: "./meanshift <path/to/image> [threadammount]"
     threadammount is optional and is number from 1-29

+Disclaimer: The code comes as is, I give no warranty of correctness and am not responsible for any outcome of usage what so ever, error malfuncions etc..